-Temporomandibular joint (TMJ) syndrome is pain in the jaw joint.
+Temporomandibular joint (TMJ) syndrome is a pain in the jaw joint.
 The TMJ can be found just in front of your ear when you open and close your mouth.

 Many people are misdiagnosed – their symptoms are often put down to headaches, ear infections, problems with their teeth or even their back.

 I’ve been providing effective TMJ treatment to clients for the past 15 years.
 The assessment and diagnosis from a whole-body approach is so important.
-I commonly see TMJ pain arising due to to poor posture and stress.
+I commonly see TMJ pain arising due to poor posture and stress.
 Accurate assessment to determine the underlying cause of the pain can then provide the opportunity for a faster solution.